lxq0204/lxq0204.github.io/_pages/about.md

   - /about.html
 ---

-I am currently pursuing a Ph.D. in artificial intelligence at the School of Software, Shandong University, Jinan, China.
-I received the M.S. degree in control engineering in 2020 from Shandong University, China.
-My research interests include deep learning, computer vision, domain adaptation, and OCR.
+I am currently a postdoctoral fellow at the School of Software, Shandong University.
+I a Ph.D. in artificial intelligence from Shandong University in 2024 and an M.S. in Control engineering from Shandong University in 2020.
+My research interests include computer vision, multimedia analysis, unsupervised domain adaptation, and scene text recognition and understanding.

 Education
 ======
-* Ph.D. in School of Software, Shandong University, 2021.09-
+* Ph.D. in School of Software, Shandong University, 2021.09-2024.12
 * M.S. in School of Control Science and Engineering, Shandong University, 2017.09-2020.06
 * B.S. in School of Electrical and Automation Engineering, Shandong University of Science and Technology, 2013.09-2017.06